ubc-mdscl/ubc-mdscl.github.io/resources/current-students/current-students.md

 The MDS-CL Events Schedule can be found below.

-For more detailed information, you can find these events on the MDS-CL Calendar.
+For more detailed information, you can find these events on the [MDS-CL Calendar](https://ling.air.arts.ubc.ca/mds-cl-calendar/).
 The MDS-CL Calendar is only accessible to current MDS-CL students.
-If you are an MDS-CL student, please follow this link to log in and view the calendar: [https://ling.air.arts.ubc.ca/mds-cl-calendar/](https://ling.air.arts.ubc.ca/mds-cl-calendar/)

 *Note that this is a general overview.
 These events are subject to change.*